Please Note: we have a strict No Pet Policy~

 Traditional Sauna Experience

 Finnish tradition suggests that the sauna space is sacred.
 The conversation stays light and loving with silence during the Loïyly; when the water steams on the rocks.
 Begin your cleanse by sitting in the heat and steam from 10-20 minutes.
 Once you feel your core body temperature rise, and your body will tell you when it is time, feel free to exit and rest in the transition room or outside, allowing your core temperature to decrease.
 Once you have allowed the heat to settle, return to the sauna.
 You repeat this process as many times as it feels right for you.
 For your final round, take a thorough rinse down/bath to complete your cleansing.
-Relax in the transistion room until you become dry, cool and grounded.
+Relax in the transition room until you become dry, cool and grounded.
 Breathing.
 Smiling.

 Preparing for your sauna experience

 Come well~hydrated to your sauna appointment and eat a light meal or snack an hour or two before your appointment.
 Please come to sauna free of scented products, cologne, perfumes, and heavy make-up.
-We request all guests to bathe/shower just before appointments, either on site (warm shower room at Pioneer Cabin or take a brook plunge) or bathe at home.
+We request all guests to bathe/shower just before appointments, either on site (warm shower room at Pioneer shower room or take a brook plunge) or bathe at home.
 It is an alcohol and drug~free zone at our sauna.

 What to bring~How to prepare: